chasefranks/chasefranks.github.io/_posts/2017-12-05-intro-red-black-trees.md

 ![bst devolved to linked list](/images/bst-linked-list.png)

-and this is nothing more than a linked list of numbers in order, which is slightly better than a raw indexed list when there are a large number of nodes.
+and this is nothing more than a linked list of numbers in order, which is slightly better than a raw list when there are a large number of nodes.
+The worst thing you can do to form a BST which captures the ordering of a list of numbers is to pass the numbers in order!

 The problem that a red black tree solves is that it allows a BST to grow in a flexible way, but preserves balance.
 Each node is colored either red or black, and collapsing the tree to the black nodes actually forms a perfectly balanced binary tree of a certain height.
 The red nodes represents how the tree can vary from a perfect balanced tree, but this freedom is bounded by the requirement that there are no adjacent red nodes.